MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 #### How does this affect you or your users?

 Because Microsoft no longer supports these operating systems, this change might not affect you.
 You've likely already upgraded your OS or devices.
-This change will affect you only if you're still managing unsupported Windows 10 versions.
+This change only affects you if you're still managing unsupported Windows 10 versions.

 Windows and Company Portal versions that this change affects include: